taariqnazar/obsidian/Gaussian Free Fields.md

 - [ ] In Weyl's Lemma, how does one convolve a distribution with a test function?
 - [ ] Vad menas med convergence in space of distributions?

+# LQG
+The idea of this part of the course is to define two things.
+A type of random surface s.t. we can define an area measure and length measure on this surface.
+We want to define these properties in a suitable way so that they make sense.